martincostello/immutable-releases-sandbox/README.md

-# immutable-releases-sandbox
+# Immutable Releases Sandbox

-Sandbox for testing refactoring of my NuGet publishing to use immutable releases
+Sandbox for testing refactoring of my NuGet publishing to use immutable releases.